 Tutors: John Zhang and David Porter

 John Zhang is an architect and academic.
-He runs Studio JZ, was previously an associate at award winning practice DSDHA, and holds a PhD from the Royal College of Art on the topic of contemporary Chinese architecture.
+He runs Studio JZ, was previously an associate at award-winning practice DSDHA, and holds a PhD from the RCA on the topic of contemporary Chinese architecture.

 David Porter is an architect, urbanist and educator.
 He was a partner of David Porter Neave Brown Architects.
-He was Professor of Architecture at the Central Academy of Fine Art, Beijing (2012-8) and Head of the Mackintosh School of Architecture, the Glasgow School of Art (2000-11).
+He was Professor of Architecture at the Central Academy of Fine Art, Beijing (2012-18) and Head of the Mackintosh School of Architecture (2000-11).

 Using London and Beijing as our test beds, DS(3)7 explores novel ideas of housing and poetics of habitation.
 We draw inspiration from the Smithson’s phrase ‘art of inhabitation’ and the Chinese philosophy of ‘poetics of habitat’.
 This embodies our comparative approach in search of new ideas that address increasingly shared global issues.

 Our work this year constitutes a radical re-imagining of the relationship between dwelling and nature.
 We ask how this relationship can be reshaped in the age of the Anthropocene, where human dominion over nature has led to catastrophic consequences for both ourselves and the natural world we are a part of.

 In Semester 1, we used Somers Town in London as the site for a new prototype for how nature and dwelling can find new forms of co-existence.
 A living laboratory of historic housing innovation, our prototypes drew inspiration from the urban morphology of Somers Town, as well as existing expressions of nature.
 Through these experimentations, we also questioned the definition of nature as it pertains to the poetics of living.